 Lighting really matters.

-1 – Make sure all draperies or blinds are closed if it’s daytime.
-Daylight broadcasts a sickening blue hue onto all skin tones.
-Additionally, if your window is on the side, the light coming in will seek out any bags and wrinkles and give them additional shadow.
+1 – If you’ve a window behind you, make sure draperies or blinds are closed if it’s daytime.
+Daylight can broadcast a sickening blue hue onto skin tones.
+More about that below.
+If your window is on the side, the light coming in will seek out any bags and wrinkles and give them additional shadow.

-2 – You’ll find a myriad of “ring light” products online that are inexpensive and can work pretty well.
-However, for an investment of $85.00 you can get two, light-weight, small portable LED plug-in lights & stands with filters that, pardon me, are “light years” better.
-Place either of these products behind and just above your computer (stack more books if you need) so that the light is coming directly onto your face at a slight angle (left or right).
-If you are using 2 lights, space them about 10-12″ apart, slightly angled in — like a wide chevron shape.
+2 – You’ll find a myriad of “ring light” products online that are inexpensive and can work.
+However, I don’t recommend these as they will reflect their “ring” onto your pupils, and should you wear glasses you’ll see two “rings” reflected on your lens.
+Instead, for an investment of $55.00, you can get two, light-weight, small portable LED plug-in lights & stands with filters that, pardon me, are “light years” better.
+Place these lights behind and just above your computer (stack more books if you need to lift the lights) so that their light is coming directly onto your face at a slight angle (left or right) in a wide chevron shape.

 Invest in one of these products before you even finish reading this.
 They are life-changing.